List of Law & Order: Special Victims Unit characters: Dominick Carisi Jr.

-Assistant District Attorney Dominick "Sonny" Carisi Jr. is introduced in the season 16 premiere, "Girls Disappeared."
-He originally serves as Detective Amaro's temporary replacement when Amaro is reassigned to Queens.
-He has brief SVU experience in other boroughs, including Brooklyn, Queens, and Staten Island.
+Assistant District Attorney Dominick "Sonny" Carisi Jr. is introduced in the season 16 premiere, "Girls Disappeared".
+Carisi is an inexperienced detective who transfers to the Manhattan Special Victims Unit as Detective Nick Amaro's (Danny Pino) temporary replacement when Amaro is reassigned to Queens.
 In the fifth episode of season 16, it is revealed he has permanently joined the Manhattan SVU team.

-Carisi, an Italian-American (his great-grandfather emigrated into the United States from Turin), is an inexperienced detective who transfers to the Manhattan Special Victims Unit as Detective Nick Amaro's (Danny Pino) temporary replacement when Amaro is reassigned to Queens.
 He began his law enforcement career as a patrol officer in the Bronx.
-After getting his detective's shield, he did some time in Vice and then did a few stints in the Special Victims Units for various boroughs before transferring to Manhattan SVU.
+After getting his detective's shield, he did some time in Vice and then did short stints in the Special Victims Units in the Bronx, Brooklyn and Staten Island before transferring to Manhattan SVU.

-Carisi grew up in Staten Island ("off Arden Avenue") which is where his parents still reside.
-He is Roman Catholic, and wanted to be a priest when he was a child; two of his cousins are in the priesthood.
-His badge number is 0188.
+Carisi and his three sisters grew up "off Arden Avenue" in Staten Island, where their parents still reside; in real life, it is located within one of the few remaining New York City districts with a significant population of Italian-Americans.
+He comes from a tight-knit family and has spoken fondly of his parents, sisters and various relatives.
+A fourth-generation Italian-American, his great-grandfather immigrated to the United States from Turin as a boy.
+He was raised and still is a practicing Roman Catholic; two of his cousins are in the priesthood and he had aspired to do so as a child.

 Carisi gets off to a rough start with his new colleagues in the sixteenth season premiere episode "Girls Disappeared", coming off as blunt and insensitive during his initial meeting with Sergeant Olivia Benson (Mariska Hargitay) and Detective Amanda Rollins (Kelli Giddish).
 He is nonetheless a talented detective with a knack for interrogations, getting suspects to talk by playing "good cop".
 He also eventually wins his colleagues' respect and friendship.

-Unlike his older, more seasoned colleagues, he has difficulty keeping his emotions in check when confronted by the horrific crimes he sees.
+Unlike his older, more seasoned colleagues, he has difficulty keeping his emotions in check when confronted by the horrific crimes he sees, especially those involving religious leaders or the perpetrator abusing another family member.
 He is particularly upset by a case in which prominent dentist Neil Alexander (Paul Adelstein) rapes his own niece; while taking Alexander's fingerprints, Carisi loses his temper and nearly breaks Alexander's hand.